top of page

 So, we discussed this verse and other verses referring to cannibalism and explained that the Bible is talking about it because it literally happened, and it’s stating a fact, or it’s giving us a description of just how destructive sin is.
 In the specific case of 2 Kings 6, it was the result of a severe famine and siege.

 But that’s not God saying to do this or condoning it.
 Each time it is brought up in the Bible, it is regarded as a horrible act and an act that is pagan.
+We got that sorted out, and then somebody went and said something stupid.

 You can imagine how well that went over with me.

-While I did agree with his point that the brain changes while starving, I pointed out there have been countless people throughout ALL of humanity who starved and never once ate their brother.
+While I did agree with his point that the brain changes while starving, I pointed out that there have been countless millions of people throughout ALL of humanity who starved and never once ate their brother.
 A person’s heart is not in line with God’s to be able to commit that act.

-My heart is in line with God and I know my salvation is in God, I know myself.
+My heart is in line with God, and I know my salvation is in God; I know myself.
 If your heart is not right with God, cannibalism can occur.
 That is made clear in the Bible.

 © Jane Isley